aryaminus/virtual-energy-trader/HAND-WRITTEN.md

 ## Timezone Feature

 The client sends the timezone information which is used by the server to convert the date into client's local timezone.
-The original plan was to use just use client timezone to request grid-status, but Pacific Time is used as fallback in server for CAISO consistency.
+The original plan was to use just use client timezone to request GridStatus, but Pacific Time is used as fallback in server for CAISO consistency.

 ## Residual Feature